pywbem/pywbemtools/design/pywbemclidesign.rst

 Status: In Process
 Date: 9 Feb.
 2017

 Update: 11 Feb 2017

 Update: 20 Feb 2017 - Add more subcommands and define characteristics of
         create instances and invoke method.

+Update: 27 Feb 2017 - Clarify further the taxonomy and try to reduce the
+        number of different subcommands (i.e. list vs enumerate)

 Goals
 -----

-* Python Based
-* Expandable.
-Users should be able to add functionality with plugins
+* Provide the capability to inspect and manage WBEM Servers and in particular WBEM Servers compatible with the DMTF and SNIA specifications from a command line interface.
+* Use the pywbem API and classes as the basis for interfacing with WBEM servers
+* This is primarily a user tool and not an internal test tool so it needs to protect the user and provide as much convience as possible for the user.

 * Usable effectively by both occasional and power users
-  * Interactive mode
+  * Interactive mode - Use a REPL so that within pywbemcli the user can execute multiple commands without exiting the pywbemcli shell.
+Thus, the user can make a connection and then explore that connection with multiple commands.
   * Script mode (complete command entered from command line)
 * Capable of executing all WBEM CIM/XML operations (with specific exceptions)
 * Include commands for other operations that will be a real advantage to developers, users, etc.
 * Good integrated help to minize requirement for external documentation
-* This is primarily a user tool and not an internal test tool so it needs to protect the user and provide as much convience as possible for the user.
+* Python based and pure python implementation so that it can be used almost any python environment.
+* Expandable.
+Users should be able to add functionality with plugins

-Also, to make this really usable for testers, developers, etc. we need to provide a rich set of display/analysis tools within the structure.
+Also, to make this really usable for testers, developers, etc. we need to provide a rich set of display/analysis tools within the tool.
 Just having an implementation of the 20 some cim/xml operations is NOT sufficient.
 We want the user to be able to see:

-* Structure information on the environment.
-How components relate to one another
+* Structure information on the WBEM server environment; how components relate to one another.
 * Size information on the environment (how many instances, classes, etc.)
+* Time sequences of changing things within the environment
-*
+* etc.

 Licensing
 ---------